menu

 Demographics

-In terms of college education, Stickney is nearly on par with the US average for all cities of 21.84%: 18.49% of adults 25 and older in Stickney have a bachelor's degree or advanced degree.
+The percentage of adults in Stickney who are college-educated is close to the national average for all communities of 21.84%: 18.49% of the adults in Stickney have a bachelor's degree or advanced degree.

 Stickney is an extremely ethnically-diverse village.
 The people who call Stickney home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Stickney, accounting for 71.18% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Stickney residents report their race to be White, followed by Asian.
 Important ancestries of people in Stickney include Polish, Irish, Czech, German, and Italian.